Jun2005/non-exhaustive-list-of-games-I-have-created/README.md

 - Smooth swipe controls

 ### Challenges:
 I wanted to create a modular upgrade system that is easily scalable and manageable.
 Simply creating an upgrade script that handled the logic for each individual upgrade will quickly become difficult to debug and extend.
-By utilizing scriptable objects, I can state what every upgrade needs to define and save them in the project folder to be used by the upgrade script.
-The upgrade script uses the data in the scriptable object to display and apply the upgrade without having to know what the upgrade actually does.
+By utilizing scriptable objects, I can state what every upgrade needs to define and save them in the project folder to be used by several scripts.

+Things to define in an upgrade:
+- Name
+- Description
+- Sprite
+- Function to apply

+Doing this separated the implementation of each upgrade from other scripts that made the system much cleaner and easier to handle.

 ### Game engine: Unity
 ### State: Incomplete prototype